 Burstable clean bandwidth/QPS fees (pay-as-you-go): You are charged only when your normal service traffic or QPS exceeds your basic specifications.
 The fee is calculated based on the daily or monthly 95th percentile bandwidth.
 For more information, see Billing of burstable clean bandwidth and Billing of burstable QPS.

-Refunds are not supported after you purchase an instance.
-Evaluate your service requirements before you make a purchase.
+Refunds are not supported after purchase.
+Evaluate your service requirements before purchasing.

 Appendix